jonathanong/ci-workshop/instructions/01-server-tests.md

 The reasons to do this are:

 - Your tests will have a clear separation of concern
-- Easier to delete code
+- It's easier to delete code – if you don't need image logic anymore, just delete the entire `server-lib/images/` folder
 - Running tests for a specific concern will be a lot easier (see below)

 To just run `server-lib/images/` tests, run the following command: